Current Economic Situation in Singapore

 The first transaction (for Standard Chartered in that region) that was completed using this technology was a shipment of chickpeas that originated in Australia for delivery to BSM Global in Bangladesh.

 The remarkable benefit of this system is the reduced time limit for transactions to process.
-Other transaction mechanisms may take five or more days, but on this system, it only takes less than 24 hours.
+Other transaction mechanisms may take five or more days, but on this system, it takes less than 24 hours.
 Another benefit is transparency.
-The Head of Trade for StanChart Singapore, as of then, Ujjwal Jain, has this to say:

 An interesting fact was that Agrocorp, which was the supplier of the chickpeas, had used this transaction on another banking platform, DBS, earlier.
-They have tested and ‘trusted’ the system to employ it again.
+They tested and trusted the system enough to employ it again.

 Challenges Facing Crypto Adoption in Singapore